Evan Mobley NBA Preview vs. the Pacers

 Pacers 2022-23 Defensive Insights

-- The Pacers were 29th in the NBA last season, giving up 119.5 points per game.
+- Conceding 119.5 points per game last season made the Pacers the 29th-ranked team in the league defensively.

-- In terms of rebounds, the Pacers were 28th in the NBA last season, allowing 45.3 per contest.
+- The Pacers gave up 45.3 rebounds on average last year, 28th in the league.

-- In terms of assists, the Pacers conceded 26.4 per game last year, ranking them 26th in the NBA.
+- The Pacers were the 26th-ranked squad in the NBA in assists conceded per game last year, at 26.4.

-- The Pacers were the 17th-ranked squad in the NBA in terms of allowing three-pointers last season, giving up 12.4 makes per contest.
+- The Pacers were the 17th-ranked squad in the league in terms of allowing three-pointers last year, giving up 12.4 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!